by Randall S. Hansen, Ph.D.

 7. Declining a Job Offer Too Quickly

 If the job and the employer feel like a good fit, but the offer is not what you hoped, consider proposing a counteroffer.
 If you decide to make a counteroffer, remember that you can’t renegotiate every aspect of the offer.
 If the salary is too low, focus on that aspect in a counteroffer.
-If you know the firm will not negotiate on salary, then focus on modifying a few of the other terms of the offer (such as additional vacation time, a signing bonus, work-from-home days, or relocation expenses).
-Just remember that you can’t re negotiate the entire offer but you can choose one or two items in the offer, conduct your research, and write a short counteroffer.
-[Find specific guidelines for counteroffers in this article.
+If you know the company will not negotiate on salary, then focus on modifying a few of the other terms of the offer (such as additional vacation time, a signing bonus, work-from-home days, or relocation expenses).
+Just remember that you can’t re negotiate the entire offer, but you can choose one or two items in the offer.
+Conduct your research, and write a short counteroffer.

 9. Taking Salary Negotiations Personally

 Whatever happens in salary negotiation process, always stay professional.
 If the employer has made you an offer, keep in mind that you are the finalist for the position and act accordingly.
 Even if negotiations go nowhere, they did make you an offer, albeit not one that you plan to accept.
-If negotiations break down between you and the employer, move on graciously, thank the employer again for the opportunity and move on.
+If negotiations break down between you and the employer, graciously thank the employer for the opportunity, and move on.
 Don’t burn bridges; you never know who you might encounter in your next job search.

 10. Not Asking for Final Offer in Writing

 Once everything is said and done and you have received a job offer that you find acceptable, the last thing you should do is ask for the final offer in writing.
 No legitimate employer will have issues with this step of the process, so if yours balks at your request, take it as a MAJOR red flag that there is something seriously wrong.
 You must get the final offer in writing.